Screen Shot 2022-04-25 at 9.58.12 PM.png

 After many years of consultation with the provincial Ministry of the Environment, Ktunaxa and ʔAq'am local governments and the Federal Government, this project received approval from the Department of Fisheries and Oceans Canada and was accepted as the best solution by all parties.

 This project will immediately help protect the city’s infrastructure with flood and erosion control; in the long term, the aquatic ecosystem will also be significantly improved.
 The city worked closely with fisheries biologist and engineers to ensure all due diligence measures were in place to mitigate environmental impacts.
 A monitoring protocol was followed throughout the duration of the work, as well as afterwards, to ensure these measures were effective in protecting the natural ecosystem.
 The work commenced in the spring 2022 prior to the prescribed migratory bird nesting season and carried on later in the summer during the instream fisheries windows to minimize harm and disruption to wildlife.
 The final stage (staking and planting) was completed in late fall.
+Since then, the area has been flood-free—a fantastic win!
+However, some challenges have popped up, and the City and Columbia Outdoor School are actively seeking solutions.

 The role of Columbia Outdoor School in this project was to coordinate and manage the planting of the site.
 We were committed to creating a healthy biodiverse riparian area.
 Biodiversity is the variety of life (plants, animals, etc.) found in an ecosystem.
 This abundance is an indication of the health and resiliency of a system.
 By removing the Golden Willow that had become the dominant species along the creek and replanting with a variety of native plants, we have significantly improved the condition of Joseph Creek in this area.